 Game: Board Games: Check out your local toy store or education supply store for some indoor fun the whole family can enjoy!
 Some of our favorites include: Who Knows Whose Nose (Ages 2-5), Candy Land (ages 2-8), Hungry Hippos (Ages 3-8), and Feed the Kitty (ages 3-6).
 Card games such as Memory, Go Fish, or Old Maid are also great for the 3-8 age group.
 Critical thinking skills and social skills are only some of the many benefits of board games.

 Arts and Crafts: Cardboard Box Creations: Kids love building with cardboard boxes.
 Houses, space ships, castles, kids will work together on cardboard box creations for hours!
 Check out Teacher Tom's blog post about the Cardboard Box City he created with his preschool.
 Go to your local grocery or hardware store if you don't have any boxed around they house.
 They usually are happy to give their extra boxes away.
 Here is a Box house Bria built last spring!

 Story Time: Green Eggs and Ham: This Dr. Seuss classic will make your little ones giggle.
 A perfect book if you have a picky eater encouraging to at least trying one bite before deciding if something is good or not.
 A favorite in our house!

 In the Community: The Science Centre: Creativity and learning all in one place.
-With more and more centres catering to young children many centres offer exhibits that are hands on and discovery focused, perfect for your little scientist.
-Don't have a science centre in your area?
+With more and more centers catering to young children many centers offer exhibits that are hands on and discovery focused, perfect for your little scientist.
+Don't have a science center in your area?
 Check out this site offering many at home projects and activities!